Grand Canyon pit stop is now a bona fide hot spot - KESQ

 Spectacular skies

-The university is what brought local ceramic artist Robin Cadagin to town, but she soon fell in love with Flagstaff’s wide-open spaces, active lifestyle and flourishing creative community.
+The university is what brought local ceramic artist Robin Cadigan to town, but she soon fell in love with Flagstaff’s wide-open spaces, active lifestyle and flourishing creative community.

-“A lot of people move here because of the landscape and natural beauty, the access to trails and mountains and the Grand Canyon,” says Cadagin, who grew up in Maine.
+“A lot of people move here because of the landscape and natural beauty, the access to trails and mountains and the Grand Canyon,” says Cadigan, who grew up in Maine.

 “There’s like over 300 days of sun here a year.
 And it’s a wonderful place to raise a family, especially if you like to do things outdoors with your kids.
 I love my tree time!” she beams.
 (Sunny days may stack up a bit shy of 300, but not by much).